jacksonrakena/Abyssal.UwpTools/README.md

 # Abyssal.UwpTools
 A set of tools and utilities used in my UWP applications.
-These tools and utilities are highly specialized and modified to work with my UWP application, and as such, might require some tinkering to work with your applications.
+These tools and utilities are highly specialized and modified to work with my UWP applications, and as such, might require some tinkering to work with your applications.

 ### Contents
 If you're an experienced UWP/WPF developer, I apologize greatly, because this repository might be disgusting to read.
 I'm really new to UWP and WPF, so please forgive me.